 Organising a letter-writing campaign

-Tips on running a letter-writing campaign
+Tips for community groups about running a letter-writing campaign.

 What is a letter-writing campaign?